Abstract | Background | Objectives | Result: Competence Matrix (Workpackage 2) | Result: Sustainable Matrix (Workpackage 3) |

 Impact | Dissemination

-1) A questionnaire: The questionnaire comprised a total of 40 questions and three main sections.
+A questionnaire: The questionnaire comprised a total of 40 questions and three main sections.
+The questionnaires were translated into the respective national languages of the participating countries.
+The survey was conducted by using google-forms.
 The first part of the questionnaire contained general questions about the companies participating in the survey.
 The second part comprised general questions on the topic of sustainability, and the third part consisted of questions relating to core building services engineering work processes.
 A total of 119 companies from the participating partner countries took part in the survey.
-The majority of respondents are active in the areas of repair and maintenance (32%), installation of technical building equipment (22%) and technical building management (16%).
-The majority of respondents focus on electrical installation and building automation (31%) as well as heating, cooling and ventilation systems and sanitation (32%).
-97% of respondents consider sustainability to be very important or important.
-92% of respondents considered it very important and important to promote interdisciplinary cooperation in order to address sustainability challenges in the field of building service engineering.

 2) Evaluation and publication of the empirical study